Bearaby Cotton Napper Weighted Blanket Review

 Price

 It’s not uniquely expensive – there are several other companies with similar prices, like the Baloo and Gravity blanket.
-But there are less expensive brands if you’re on a budget, such as the YnM, Layla, and Quility, for example.
+But there are less expensive brands if you’re on a budget, such as the YnM, Layla, Quility, and Cosi Home for example.

 Verdict

-The Bearaby Napper is one of my two favorite weighted blankets, along with the Baloo.
-What makes it shine (apart from the shiny cotton) is the fact that it looks great and doesn’t sleep hot.
+Overall, the Bearaby Cotton Napper is an excellent weighted blanket that looks trendy, doesn’t sleep so hot, and has even weight distribution across the single sizes.
 It’s a talking point in the living room and a comfort point in your personal time.

 It’s like someone decided to knit you the biggest scarf you could imagine and then wrap you in it so you feel all cozy and secure.
-But unlike a scarf, you won’t overheat if you use it in the summer since it’s one of the most breathable weighted blankets you’ll find.
+But unlike a scarf, you shouldn’t instantly overheat if you use it in the summer.

 As for how well it works, that will be up for you to decide as I can only talk from personal experience.
 It feels comfortable to me, I like to relax on the sofa under it reading a book or watching a movie, and I’ve used it for many nights while I sleep.